AdaCore/why3/doc/exec.rst

     > why3 extract -D <driver> -L <dir> f.M.s

-Note the use of :option:`-L`, for both extraction of a module and a symbol, in order to state the location of file :file:`f.mlw`.
+Note the use of :option:`why3 -L`, when extracting either a module or a symbol, in order to state where to look for file :file:`f.mlw`.

-Options
-'''''''

-The following options can be added to the extraction command line:

-.. option:: --flat

-   Perform a flat extraction, *i.e.*, everything is extracted into a single file.
-This is the default behavior.
-The :option:`-o` option should be given the name of a file or, if omitted, the result of extraction is printed to the standard output.

-.. option:: --modular

-    Each module is extracted in its own, separated file.
-The :option:`-o` option cannot be omitted, and it should be given the name of an existing directory.
-This directory will be populated with the resulting OCaml files.

-.. option:: --recursive

-    Recursively extract all the dependencies of the chosen entry point.
-    This option is valid for both :option:`--modular` and :option:`--flat` options.

 Examples
 ''''''''